Cais/bns-body-classes/readme.txt

 Simple plugin that adds classes to the `body_class` output upon activation, including a range of date related classes.

 == Description ==
-Simple plugin that adds classes to the `body_class` output upon activation, including: a full list of date classes; holiday classes ... and more to follow.
+Simple plugin that adds classes to the `body_class` output upon activation, including: a full list of date related classes; a few holiday classes; and, a generic sample full calendar extension.

 == Installation ==
 This section describes how to install the plugin and get it working.